 Rheumatic fever is a complex disease that affects the joints, skin, heart, blood vessels, and brain.
 It occurs mainly in children between the ages of 5 to 15.
-It is an immune disease that may occur after an infection with strep (streptococcus) bacteria.
+It is an autoimmune disease that may occur after an infection with strep (streptococcus) bacteria.
 Strep infections include strep throat and scarlet fever.
 Rheumatic fever happens more often in the winter and spring.
 This is because strep throat infections occur more often in these seasons.
 Strep is contagious.
-This means it can be spread from person to person.
+This means it can be spread from child to child.
 But rheumatic fever is not contagious.

 Rheumatic fever is an autoimmune reaction to the strep bacteria.
-An immune reaction is when the body attacks its own tissues.
-It can be prevented if strep throat is diagnosed right away and treated with antibiotics.
+An autoimmune reaction is when the body attacks its own tissues.
+It can be prevented if strep throat is diagnosed right away and treated correctly with antibiotics.
 Rheumatic fever is not common in the U.S.

 Children ages 5 to 15 are most at risk for having rheumatic fever.
 They are most at risk if they:

 - Have strep throat infections often

 - Have strep infections that were not treated or not treated enough

 - Have a family history of rheumatic fever

 The symptoms usually start about 1 to 5 weeks after a child has been infected with strep bacteria.
 Each child’s symptoms may vary.
 Common symptoms can include:

 - Inflammation in joints such as the knees or ankles that causes swelling, soreness, and redness